The King's Academy (West Palm Beach, Florida): Academic profile

 The King's Academy was named a 1986, 2014, and 2025 National Blue Ribbon School by the U.S. Dept. of Education.

 The King's Academy offers a college preparatory program for students from early childhood to 12th grade.
 The King's Academy is fully accredited by Cognia and the Association of Christian Schools International.
 The school's most recent re-accreditation study resulted in an extension of the school's exemplary accreditation through 2030.

 Middle and high schools

 The King's Academy's secondary schools educate students from 6th to 12th grade.
 On average, 99% of The King's Academy's graduates enter college, with 96% of graduates matriculating into a four-year university or college.
 Other graduates commit to service in the United States military branches.
-Recent commencement speakers have included Mac Powell, Bob Goff, Dr. Ben Carson, Tim Tebow, Benjamin Watson, Gov. Mike Huckabee, Sen. Marco Rubio, Rep. Brian Mast, and TKA alumni Dr. Juli Slattery, US Tax Court Judge Emin Toro, and Gary Wallace.
+Recent commencement speakers have included Vice President Mike Pence, Mac Powell, Bob Goff, Dr. Ben Carson, Tim Tebow, Benjamin Watson, Gov. Mike Huckabee, Sen. Marco Rubio, Rep. Brian Mast, and TKA alumni Dr. Juli Slattery, US Tax Court Judge Emin Toro, and Gary Wallace.

 The King's Academy offers 21 Advanced Placement courses and 39 hours of dual enrollment credits in partnership with Palm Beach Atlantic University and Southeastern University.